BTS member Jin begins military duty at front-line boot camp

 Jin, who turned 30 earlier this month, entered the boot camp at Yeoncheon, a town near the tense border with North Korea, for five weeks of basic military training together with other new conscript soldiers, the Defense Ministry said.
 After the training involving rifle shooting, grenade throwing and marching practices, he and other conscripts would be assigned to army units across the country.

 About 20-30 fans — some holding Jin’s photos — and dozens of journalists gathered near the camp.
-But Jin didn't meet them as a vehicle carrying him moved into the boot camp without getting him out.
+But a vehicle carrying Jin moved into the camp without him getting out.
+The BTS official Twitter account later posted photos showing Jin with other members, likely at the camp, with a message saying: “Our bro!!
+Have a safe service!!
+Love you.”

 “I want to wait (for) Jin and see him go into the military and wish him all the best,” Mandy Lee from Hong Kong said before Jin’s entrance to the camp.